CARV-ICS-FORTH/XHC-OpenMPI/README.md

 # XPMEM-based Hierarchical Collectives for OpenMPI

-This repository holds material related to the XHC collectives implementation and to the corresponding research paper: **A framework for hierarchical single-copy MPI collectives on multicore nodes**.
+This repository holds material related to the XHC collectives implementation and to the related research paper:

+**A framework for hierarchical single-copy MPI collectives on multicore nodes**
+*by* George Katevenis, Manolis Ploumidis, and Manolis Marazakis

 ### Contents